Azure/portaldocs/portal-sdk/generated/portalfx-browse-upgrade.md

 <a name="upgrading-to-the-latest-browse-api"></a>
 # Upgrading to the latest Browse API

+If your resources are tracked and available in the Azure Resource Graph, you should follow the information in this section: [Azure Resource Graph Browse](portalfx-browse-azureresourcegraph.md)

 Browse v2 introduces paging and a greatly-simplified API for ARM resources.
 Browse v2 doesn't support non-ARM assets, yet; but if you have an ARM resource, you can start with no-code Browse and build out based on your needs.